 Aktiia’s optical blood pressure monitoring technology is different to traditional blood pressure monitors.
 The Aktiia device analyses the pulsation of the arteries beneath the skin using an optical sensor and is undetectable to the person wearing it.
 It then analyses the ‘shape’ of the pulsation and extracts the information it contains to provide information on your blood pressure during the day and night — about 20 to 30 measurements daily — providing you with and your medical providers with a comprehensive picture of your blood pressure.
-To follow on the latest updates, sign up for our Newsletter:
+Get updates on the latest research, products, and tips for tracking your blood pressure with accuracy.
+Sign up for our newsletter today!

 The continual, passive and automated nature of the measurements means that Aktiia’s unique dataset gives you a comprehensive understanding of your blood pressure range over time and in positions, settings and environments of our daily lives.
 Most importantly, it provides a more accurate understanding of the potential future blood pressure-related health risks.